 - 1 pound large shrimp, peeled and deveined

 - Place the rice, ¼ teaspoon salt and 2 cups water in a medium saucepan and bring to a boil.
 Reduce to a simmer, cover and cook 10-12 minutes until rice is about halfway cooked.
 Remove from heat.

 - Meanwhile, heat the oil in a large skillet over medium heat.
 Add the onion and cook, stirring occasionally, until golden, about 10 minutes.
-Stir in the garlic, ginger, turmeric and chili powder and cook another minute until fragrant.
+Stir in the garlic, ginger, turmeric, chili powder, and garam masala and cook another minute until fragrant.
 Add the tomato and cook another few minutes, breaking it down with a wooden spoon as it cooks.
 If the spices stick to the pan, add a tablespoon of water.
 Stir in the yogurt and cilantro.
 Add the shrimp to the sauce and season them with ½ teaspoon salt.
 Cook the shrimp 2-3 minutes, stirring to coat them with the sauce.